graphhopper/jsprit/README.md

 ##In Development
 - continues improvement of code, handling and performance
-- stable API to easily build algorithms from scratch
+- relaxed API to easily build algorithms from scratch
 - VRP with pickups and deliveries
 - release 1.0.0